addosampong/db-capstone-project/readme.md

 ## Author: Evans Addo-Sampong

 ### Project Description: Design a complete database for Little Lemon.
-Specifically, design the following:
+Specifically, the Project aims at designing the following:
 - A data model using an Entity Relationship Diagram with relevant relationships to meet the data requirements of Little Lemon using MySQL Workbench
 - Create the database schema and tables from the data model designed in point 1 above using MySQL Workbench
 - Write MySQL statements to create Views, Stored Procedures, Prepared Statements, etc. to create a menu booking system for Little Lemon, generate sales reports, and automate bookings (add bookings, cancel bookings, update bookings, etc.)

 ### Organization of the Project
 The Project is organized according to Tasks per the weekly schedule of the course.
-In view of that, the progression of the Project will be outlined in this **README** according to this weekly tasks schedule.
+In view of that, the progression of the Project will be outlined in this **README** according to these weekly tasks schedule.

 ### Week 1